-- To respect one another's cultural, intellectual, personal and professional differences. - To refrain from harassment or discrimination. - To properly honor the intellectual and artistic work of others. - To affirm the person-centered educational process and its facilitation of teaching-learning. - To treat one another with professional dignity, courtesy and respect. - To protect the rights of individuals who participate in the research projects of students and faculty. - To avoid conflicts of interest and multiple relationships which compromise the educational process or harm individuals.
+- To respect one another's cultural, intellectual, personal and professional differences. - To refrain from harassment or discrimination. - To properly honor the intellectual and artistic work of others. - To treat one another with professional dignity, courtesy, and respect. - To protect the rights of individuals who participate in the research projects of students and faculty. - To avoid conflicts of interest and multiple relationships which compromise the educational process or harm individuals.

-Members of a person-centered community are challenged:
+Members of a person-centered learning community are challenged: